 - An “ASTM E1903 Phase II Environmental Site Assessment” has been completed and confirmed the presence of an applicable hazardous substance, pollutant or contaminant

-- An “ASTM E1527 Phase I Environmental Site Assessment” has been completed and the project has a nameplate capacity of 5 megawatts or less
+- An “ASTM E1527 Phase I Environmental Site Assessment” has been completed and identified the presences or potential presence of a hazardous substance, pollutant, or contaminant, and the project has a nameplate capacity of 5 megawatts or less

 Grant Thornton Insight